How long are UBIS semester?

 Students who wish to take one module off of studies must notify the Registrar at least 2 weeks before the start of the next module.
-There is a CHF50 fee to maintain status as a UBIS student during that official leave of absencefrom active studies.
+There is a CHF50 fee to maintain status as a UBIS student during that official leave of absence from active studies.
 Students do not have to pay this fee during summer (May-August) This option is available exceptionally during the normal academic school year (Aug 30-end of April) for students who do not have a student permit through UBIS.

-Students who wish to take more than one module off in a row must inform the registrar of their intended module of return as well as pay their full fees for the next term in advance and pay a fee per module they are not enrolled to be allowed to stay on official leave of absence.
+Students who wish to take more than one module off in a row must inform the registrar of their intended module of return as well as pay their full fees for the next term in advance and pay a fee per module they are not enrolled to be allowed to stay on an official leave of absence.

 UBIS is only closed officially over the Christmas/New Year’s holidays.
-The UBIS office is closed on official Swiss and canton of Geneva Holidays.
+The UBIS office is closed on the official Swiss and canton of Geneva Holidays.

 Program Entry Requirements

-What previous studies do i need to have for undergraduate entry?
+What previous studies do I need to have for undergraduate entry?

 Undergraduate candidates must have the equivalent of an American high school diploma or 5 British O-levels/IEGSC’s from their home country for undergraduate entry.

-What previous studies do i need to have for graduate entry?
+What previous studies do I need to have for graduate entry?

-What previous studies do i need to have for Industry Specific Program entry?
+What previous studies do I need to have for Industry Specific Program entry?